 Additionally, CMS audits Medicare Advantage plans for documentation to support RAF-related payments for members chosen at random.
 The Medicare Advantage plans ask providers to submit the underlying documentation for members that they serve.
 It is possible that claims associated with members with higher RAF scores could be subject to more scrutiny in a CMS or plan audit.
 CMS may require us to make adjustments to our Medicare Advantage plan as a result of its audits.
 In addition, we could be liable for penalties to the government under the FCA that range from \$5,500 to \$11,000 (adjusted for inflation) for each false claim, plus up to three times the amount of damages caused by each false claim, which can be as much as the amounts received directly or indirectly from the government for each such false claim.
 On January 29, 2018, the DOJ issued a final rule announcing adjustments to FCA penalties, under which the per claim penalty range was increased to a range from \$11,181 to \$22,363 for penalties assessed between January 29, 2018 and June 19, 2020, so long as the underlying conduct occurred after November 2, 2015.
 On June 19, 2020, the DOJ issued a final rule announcing further adjustments to FCA penalties, under which the per claim penalty range increases to a range from \$11,665 to \$23,331 for penalties assessed after June 19, 2020, so long as the underlying conduct occurred after November 2, 2015.
-CMS has indicated that payment adjustments will not be limited to RAF scores for the specific Medicare Advantage enrollees for which errors are found but may also be extrapolated to the entire Medicare Advantage enrollees for which errors are found but may also be extrapolated to the entire Medicare Advantage penal subject to a particular CMS contract.
+CMS has indicated that payment adjustments will not be limited to RAF scores for the specific Medicare Advantage enrollees for which errors are found but may also be extrapolated to the entire Medicare Advantage plan subject to a particular CMS contract.
 In addition, though CMS has described its audit process as plan-year specific, CMS may extrapolate audit results to other plan years.